 Additional specialty training programs are held throughout the year, and professional and community education and awareness is ongoing.

-Introductory Volunteer Hospice Training
+Introductory Volunteer Hospice and Palliative Care Training

 Registration is required as there is a limited number of spots for participants.
 A small fee is charged for the course.